Several scenes shot for Star Trek: The Motion Picture never made it into the theatrical release of the film.

 McCoy beams aboard

-Also restored in that version is Dr McCoy’s full entrance, including the yeoman’s observation that “he insisted we go first, sir.
+Restored in The Director’s Edition is Dr McCoy’s full entrance, including an unnamed yeoman’s observation that “he insisted we go first, sir.
 Said something about first seeing how it scrambled our molecules.”

 Also present in the longer version is Ilia’s concern after Kirk summons Decker to his cabin.
 As Sulu introduces new figures into his console, he must gently remind Ilia to listen to him.
 After he finishes speaking, Ilia again stares at the door, which leads neatly into the scene in Kirk’s quarters.